altitudelabs/web/README.md

 Thanks for your interest in Altitude Labs.

 Here's a short exercise for us to get a sense of your level of web coding experience (HTML, CSS & JavaScript) and how you would go about coding in your day-to-day job.
 We are looking for more than just working code.
 We are looking for well-written code, good structure and an understanding of how to test your code.
-You are free to use Google and the internet and encouraged to ask questons if you get stuck or have any questions.
+You are free to use Google and the internet and encouraged to ask questions if you get stuck or have any questions.

 When you're done, submit a pull request to this repository or provide a link to a public repo.